infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 :white_check_mark: **Success criteria**

 If the order of the content displayed on the screen is crucial for the understanding, it is very important to make sure it will be presented in the same order when using accessibility services.
-That way users of accessibility services (such as TalkBack) can get clear picture of the content and possible actions on the current screen they are navigating through.
+That way users of accessibility services (such as TalkBack) can get clearer picture of the content and possible actions on the current screen that is being navigated through.

-The best solution would be to redesign the screen to create a logical traversal order.
+The best solution should be a full screen redesign with the correct and logical traversal order.
 If that is not an option, on apps with minSdk >= 22, setting `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes could help create a new order of displayed views that will make a bit more sense to TalkBack users.

 An example of using `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes is given down below: